Developing suburban Charleston shopping center announces 22 tenants

 Budget Blinds recently opened a 7,500-square-foot showroom and design center at 4950 Centre Pointe Drive, Suite 136, across from Tanger Outlets and behind Chick-fil-A.

-The company, started in 2004 by local franchise owner Merv Epstein, will move its showrooms in Summerville and West Ashley to the new location while initially keeping its Mount Pleasant site open.
+The company, started in 2004 by local franchisee Merv Epstein, whose son Adam Epstein is now a co-owner, will move its showrooms in Summerville and West Ashley to the new location while initially keeping its Mount Pleasant site open.

 The new showroom will feature several product displays, offering design ideas and more than 100 product samples for all types of blinds, shutters, shades and other window treatments.
 Design consultants also are on hand to help customers with styles and budget options.